Home » Strawberry Black Pepper Jam

 • 1 tbsp butter

-• Add berries, sugar, and lemon juice to a medium pot over medium heat.
+• Add the berries, sugar, and lemon juice to a medium saucepan over medium heat.

-• Turn down to a low heat and cook, stirring regularly, for about 10 minutes - or until it reaches desired consistency.
+• Reduce the heat to low and simmer, stirring regularly, for about 10 minutes, or until the berries have broken down and the jam reaches your desired consistency.

 One Comment